Title

 Ferdinand E. Marcos authorizes hazardous duty pay for Armed Forces officers engaged in high-risk operations, providing an additional 50% of their base pay while outlining specific requirements for eligibility and documentation.

-The Secretary of National Defense has the authority to prescribe the rules and regulations regarding hazardous duty pay.
+The Secretary of National Defense prescribes the rules and regulations requiring the contents of the requests for hazardous duty pay.

 Analyze Cases Smarter, Faster